 Faculty members can create mail groups for any of their current-semester courses that are linked with the registrar's course roster data.
 The data is synchronized daily with the registrar's course data, adding and removing people that have been added or dropped from the course.
 Mail groups for courses are created on a per-semester basis and are purged at the end of the semester, after grading has ended.
-To request class mailgroups, go to WITS Mailgroup Application and click on the Mailgroup Manager link.
+To request class mailgroups, go to the Mailgroup Manager and check the Create Mailgroup? box next to the course name.

 Faculty members who want a mail group for a class but don't want it linked to the official roster information can create a mail group in the usual way.